Manfred/Reynard/README.md

 ## Mocking

 You can mock Reynard requests by changing the HTTP implementation.
-The class **must** implement a single `request` method that accepts an URI and net/http request object.
+The class **must** implement a single `request` method that accepts a URI and net/http request object.
 It **must** return a net/http response object or an object with the exact same interface.

 ```ruby
 Reynard.http = MyMock.new